teknowafel/Tugboat/readme.md

 ```
 0 * * * * tugboat update-config git@github.com:teknowafel/tugboat-config.git
 ```
-*"git@github.com:teknowafel/tugboat-config.git"* can be replaced with the URL to your own configuration repo.
+`"git@github.com:teknowafel/tugboat-config.git"` can be replaced with the URL to your own configuration repo.

+*Note: if you are using an ssh key to clone the repository, you may need to run `tugboat update-config` once manually to verify the authenticity of `github.com`.
+This should be a one-time process.*

 ## Use
 Tugboat's primary use case is in a cronjob like so